Stairway Slip and Fall Cases in Chicago

 Why Choose Our Chicago Law Firm

-At Slip & Fall Injury Lawyers, our legal team is known for handling complex stair-related injury claims with skill and determination.
-Recognized by Super Lawyers and maintaining a 10/10 rating on Avvo, we’ve secured more than $500 million in verdicts and settlements for fall accident victims.
-Whether your case involves a stairway fall in a residential building, commercial property, or workplace, we’re prepared to take on negligent property owners and insurance companies.
+At Slip & Fall Injury Lawyers, our legal team is known for handling complex stairway slip and fall accident claims with skill and determination.
+Recognized by Super Lawyers and maintaining a 10/10 rating on Avvo, we’ve recovered more than $500 million in verdicts and settlements for injured victims

 What Are the Most Common Injuries Sustained by People Falling Down Stairs?